jimmoua/coms2223/Week05.md

 last are the indirection bits.

 + Registeres R0-R5 are the GPR (General Purpose Registers)
+  + These can be used for a variet of purposes.
+These registers can be used as accumulators, index registers, auto increment/decrement registers, or as stack point pointers.
-+ Register R6 is the Stack pointer
++ Register R6 is the Stack Pointer (or Kernel Stack Pointer in the manual)
-+ Register R7 is the PC (program counter)
++ Register R7 is the PC (program counter which contains address of next instruction to be executed)

 Bits left of indirection bit: